softwaredevelop/mql5/Indicators/MyIndicators/Session_Analysis_Pro.md

 2. **Volume Weighted Average Price (VWAP):** Calculates the cumulative, volume-weighted average of the `Typical Price` `(H+L+C)/3`, resetting at the start of each new session.
 The calculation is performed by a dedicated, optimized engine.
 3. **Mean Price:** Calculates the simple arithmetic average of the user-selected `Source Price` for all bars within the session.
 4. **Linear Regression Line:** Calculates the "least squares fit" trendline on the user-selected `Source Price`.
-    * **Note on Matching Built-in Tools:** The standard MetaTrader `Standard Deviation Channel` object calculates its centerline based on **`PRICE_CLOSE`**.
-To perfectly match the built-in object's trendline, select `PRICE_CLOSE` as the `Source Price` in the indicator settings.
-Our indicator's flexibility allows you to analyze regression based on other price types as well.

 ## 3. MQL5 Implementation Details